 So without wasting time, let’s get started.

-It is an emergency contraceptive pill.
+It is also known as an emergency contraceptive pill.

 In his book, Science and Political Controversy, David Newton notes that Levonorgestrel was first manufactured in the 1960s.
 And it only started being used as a birth control method in the 1980s.